miguel-perez/smoothState.js/README.md

 It’s our main goal to allow us to add page transitions without having to add any logic to the backend.
 We keep things unobtrusive at all times.

-smoothState.js is initialized on **containers, not links**.
-The containers can be thought of like small window objects within the page, similar to how you would describe an iframe.
+**smoothState.js initializes on containers, not links.** Think of  containers of like small window object within the page.

 1. Every url on your site should return a full layout - not just an HTML fragment
 2. The smoothState container needs to have an id - a unique hook to tell us what to update on the page
-3. All links and forms on the page should reside within the container
+3. All links and forms on the page should live within the container

 These requirements makes the website resilient, since it allows us to abort and redirect the user if an error occurs.
-Making each link return a fully qualified page also ensures our page transitions are unobtrusive.
+Making each link return a full page also ensures our we’re creating pages with progressive enhancement in mind.

 ## Getting started